-DLF’s Partnership for a More Sustainable Animal Feed
+More Sustainable Animal Feed due to Danish Partnership

 For many years, it has been an issue for the Danish agricultural sector that animal feed imported from other countries has been both expensive and not produced in the most climate effective way.

-The Danish seed company, DLF Trifolium, has started a partnership together with a science and innovation platform at the University of Copenhagen, called BIO Value SPIR.
-Here, they research for opportunities to use Danish produced grass for animal feed as opposed to imported climate burdening soya.
+One of the most climate burdening parts of Danish food production is the soya feed that is imported from the other side of the world.
+The Danish seed company, DLF, has started a partnership together with a science and innovation platform at the University of Copenhagen, called BIO Value SPIR.
+Here, they research for opportunities to use Danish produced grass for animal feed as opposed to climate burdening soya that is traditionally used.

 The idea is to develop a new kind of animal feed – primarily consisting of grass – that has the right amount of protein to compete with the imported soya